 from the crankcase during the ventilation process must not enter the atmosphere.
 That is the reason why blow-by gases from car engines are redirected by so-called closed crankcase ventilation to the intake pipe assembly and burned.
 Commercial and industrial diesel engines are also subject to international emission regulations which in future can only be met through the application of reliable closed crankcase ventilation systems.

-Almost all modern diesel engines, especially common rail diesel engines can be effected by blow-by gas particle build up.
+Almost all modern diesel engines, especially common rail diesel engines can be affected by blow-by gas particle build up.
 Crankcase ventilation solutions offer ideal protection for the crankcase and enable compliance with future environmental regulations.
 Contaminants can cause damaging, oily deposits in the engine intake, turbocharger and charge cooler.
 In addition, they compromise engine performance, increase fuel consumption and shorten engine life.

 To avoid this, an oil separator is used to remove oil from the blow-by gas.
 The separated engine oil is then returned to the oil sump without loss where it can re-enter the oil circuit.
 After the blow-by gases are cleaned in the oil separator, they pass the pressure valve.
 This valve regulates the pressure inside the crankcase to within permissible limits.